 Well, we all know that this is easier said than done.
 In reality, sprints also serve the purpose of aligning the development team with the PO (product owner), just like in any other relationship.
 A sprint planning session creates a common ground for the team to sit down and communicate the expectations of each side in a clear way.
 How to do it properly?
 To answer that question, let’s look at how to create a sprint in Jira in the first place.

 How to Plan, Create, and Run a Really Agile Sprint in Jira?

-Read out step-by-step guide enhanced with pro tips on how to create a truly agile Sprint in Jira:
+Read out step-by-step guide enhanced with pro tips on how to create a truly agile Sprint in that follows Jira best practices: